 Dark patterns and the reviewing process

 Even though both Apple and Google are practically authoritarian monopolists of the app world who have strict guidelines on any occasion, the latter seems to be not as strict as the former.
 Both platforms require your app to pass the necessary review stage before it gets published, but in the case with Android apps, this process takes much less time and is usually more automated.
-For instance, your Android app may get through the review after a couple of hours, when for an iOS app it would take about 48 hours, including manual review.
-Of course, it eventually results in Google Play having less quality apps after all, but it’s not the case.
+For instance, your Android app may get through the review after a couple of hours, while for an iOS app, it would take about 48 hours, including a manual review.
+Of course, it eventually results in Google Play having fewer quality apps after all, but it’s not the case.

 The Google Play reviewing process usually pays attention to a certain number of criteria, like if your app has any malware, nudity, copyright materials, etc. They don’t focus too much on the UX and UI trifles as long as your app is responsive and provides a certain level of feature value.
 But the trifles are where the high conversion rate lies.
 It means that you can use dark patterns in Android app paywalls more freely without being afraid of getting your app rejected, but to a certain extent, of course.
 Play around with a hard paywall, “Continue” CTA button, description of subscription offers, anchoring, and much more.
 Check out our podcast episode on dark patterns to get more insights.